Emik03/wawa/apidocs/wawa.Recall/wawa.Recall/Selected/UpdateChildren.md

 namespace: [wawa\.Recall](../../wawa.Recall.md)<br />
 assembly: [wawa\.Recall](../../../wawa.Recall.md)

-Gets the `Action` that when called, updates the list of children, with the parameter being the `KMSelectable` to select\.
+Gets the `System.Action` that when called, updates the list of children, with the parameter being the `KMSelectable` to select\.
 Modded Only\.

 ```csharp